 A sane and thoughtful guide to permanent weight loss

 Ten years ago I set about tackling a long out of reach goal.
-In the course of a year I lost almost 60 pounds, 90% of which I’ve kept off.
-Less than 10% of dieters accomplish this goal past the five year mark.
+In the course of a year, I lost 50 pounds.
+I’ve now maintained this loss for over a decade.
+Less than 10% of dieters accomplish this goal past the five-year mark.